Will SE Louisiana cover the spread vs. Nicholls State? Betting Trends, Record ATS

 Lions Betting Records & Stats

-- SE Louisiana has combined with its opponents to score more than 139.5 points in five of 11 games this season.
+- SE Louisiana has played six games this season that finished with a combined score over 138.5 points.

-- The average over/under for SE Louisiana's contests this season is 140.1, 0.6 more points than this game's point total.
+- The average over/under for SE Louisiana's outings this season is 140.1, 1.6 more points than this game's total.

 - SE Louisiana is 5-6-0 against the spread this season.